-- Cost for participation is typically \$250-\$350 and includes targets, ammunition, and other team costs. - Payment for the \$35 non-refundable student athlete registration fee for the League is defined by the team to be paid at the time of registration or on behalf of the team. - League registration fees include administration, awards, insurance and a subscription to PullUSA - the League's official magazine. - League registration fees do not include optional participation in year-end tournaments. - Fees typically do not include mandatory ear protection, eye protection, shooting gear, uniforms, or shotgun. - Athletes must supply their own shotgun.
+- Cost for participation is typically \$300-\$400 and usually includes targets, ammunition, and other team costs.
+Additional expenses may include mandatory ear protection, eye protection, shooting gear, uniforms, or shotgun. - Athletes are required to pay the League's \$35 registration fee for each clay target sport they are participating in.
+The payment method option is selected by the team.
+This option includes 1) payment due at online registration, or 2) payment is coordinated through the team. - Paid registration fees are refundable prior to the registration deadline.
+This must be submitted through the team's coach who processes the refund through TMS. - No refunds will be issued after the registration deadline. - League registration fees include administration, awards, insurance and a subscription to PullUSA - the League's official magazine. - League registration fees do not include optional participation in year-end tournaments. - Athletes must supply their own shotgun.
 Shooting ranges may allow a shotgun to be borrowed or rented with parental approval.
 Some teams may also have shotguns for use.